 Step 3: start mixing in and matching up until something feels ok together.

 I encourage you to simply experiment with new and old good habits that will stick together.
 Size and intellectual depth does not matter but timing and mutual boredom will bond well.
-They do not need to have a great romance – rather let your habit buddies develop a co-existing loyalty to improve your well being and your personal assets well into 2017.
+They do not need to have a great romance – rather let your habit buddies develop a co-existing loyalty to improve your well being and your personal assets.